pocomane/brewed-in-the-apocalypse/bita.md

 of the "Snowball" of moves the discussion is made of.

 As already said, these are trivial moves, more advanced one may contain fiction clues, or some mechanical things to to, how we will see.
+Another common thing is that they may be triggered on something happen in the fiction, other than in the real world.
 Here other two trivial scenarist moves:

 __Ask the player to act in turn__ - when two or more players start to speack one over another, stop them, summarize the situation and ask to a single player